Speci-Rin/SkillsLab6/README.md

 Return to github and select the "pull request" tab in the upper left corner and make a request for us to review your changes.
 Thank you for all your help!
 ![thankYou](https://media.giphy.com/media/3oEdva9BUHPIs2SkGk/giphy.gif)

+# Why we chose the Lisense
+We chose this lisense because we want this code to be more acedemic than a service.
+We thought the code would benefit from people being able to make the changes they need to in order to better suit their specific needs.

+# Why we chose the Code of Conduct
+We chose this specific Code of Conduct because it states how each contributer must show respect to everyone else no matter the circumstance.
+It also allows for the leaders to deal with the violaters of the code as they see fit depending on how bad their violations are.